Ficool

 Before the darkness took him, he muttered one word: "Angel."

 Belle didn't even blink.
 She frowned at him briefly, brushing crumbs from her dress.
-"How rude," she said simply, before returning to her pastry as though nothing had happened.
+"How rude," she said simply, before returning to her dessert as though nothing had happened.

 For a moment, the hall remained awkwardly quiet.
 Then, the duke's hearty laughter rang out, breaking the tension.
-His booming voice carried across the room as he turned to my father, clapping him on the shoulder.
+His booming voice carried across the room as he turned to Father, clapping him on the shoulder.
 "Well, that was unexpected."

 The crowd relaxed.
 Some guests even clapped, clearly entertained by the duel's unexpected result.